Integration web and app data contributes to a 360-degree customer view

 Univé is a Dutch insurance company that offers insurance, financial products, and services to both consumers and businesses.
 The company is focused on providing high-quality service and helping customers make responsible financial decisions.
 Since 2014, we have been working closely with Univé.

-We have been working closely with Univé since 2014.
 One of the first projects we carried out was to merge app & web analytics into one report suite.
 After merging this data, it became possible to do analyses across the online domain, instead of in silos.
 Find out here how we tackled this process.

 Our approach